gary391/CDK-course-resource-udemy/README.md

 * Visitor pattern
 * simple usecase: add tags
 * popular usecase: enforce security or best practice (like a code linter)%
+* Use case will be tagging for existing resources.

 ## Dependency Management: [Problem]
 * Runnable application code is made up of two set of code i.e APP Code and Dependencies code: